peterchijioke/lendsqr-fp-news/README.md

 yarn android
 ```

-   - I reommend you use yarn instead of npm
+   - I recommend you use yarn instead of npm

 ## Alternatively download the React Native APK Test App